Sukriti17/Interactive_Game_Of_Rock_Paper_Scissors/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 The project structure is organized as follows:

-index.html: The main HTML file containing the game interface. css/: This directory contains the CSS styles for the game interface. js/: The JavaScript files responsible for game logic and functionality. images/: Images and icons used in the game interface.
+-index.html: The main HTML file containing the game interface.
+-css/: This directory contains the CSS styles for the game interface.
-LICENSE: The license information for this project.
+-js/: The JavaScript files responsible for game logic and functionality.
+-images/: Images and icons used in the game interface.